kemaldaysal/HCSR04-STM32-Driver-with-Timer-Input-Capture-Interrupt-Mode/README.md

 * Recreated the timer library to be more efficient and accurate.
 * Added a dynamic prescaler and arr register changer function to update the measurement periods and input capture interrupt's frequency while timer is in use.

+18.05.2024
+-
+* Implemented custom made DHT11 library, which is working almost as a non-blocking code thanks to the interrupts, and started to use temperature data when measuring the distance, in order to get more accurate results.

 **Known Bugs and Limitations**
 -